Soma Weiss

 Soma Weiss (1898-1942) was a Hungarian-born American physician

-- 1916 – studied physiology and biochemistry at the Royal Hungarian University
+- 1915–1919 – Studied physiology and biochemistry at the Royal Hungarian University, Budapest; served as demonstrator and research fellow.

 Medical Eponyms

-The characteristic of this lesion are longitudinal mucosal lacerations in the distal esophagus and proximal stomach, which are usually associated with forceful or prolonged vomiting, retching or coughing.
+The characteristic of this lesion are longitudinal mucosal lacerations in the distal oesophagus and proximal stomach, which are usually associated with forceful or prolonged vomiting, retching or coughing.

-In 1929 George Mallory and Soma Weiss described 15 cases.
+1929 – Soma Weiss and George Kenneth Mallory published their landmark description of 15 patients who developed upper gastrointestinal bleeding after episodes of severe vomiting.
 They identified a characteristic history of heavy alcohol use followed by persistent nausea, retching and vomiting.

 Mallory and Weiss arrived at the conclusion that these lesions were related to persistent vomiting rather than alcohol due to a case with persistent vomiting in pregnancy.
 They then went one step further to simulate increased pressure by dilating the stomach against a tied pylorus reproducing the lacerations at the cardia in a cadaveric study.